Nuclear fuel cycle in France: Enriched uranium production

 The UF_{6} material is enriched in the Georges-Besse enrichment plant in Tricastin (Drôme).

-The material produced by the Comurhex plant at Pierrelatte is then enriched by gaseous diffusion at the Tricastin nuclear site, in the Georges-Besse plant operated by Eurodif Production (the Tricastin and Pierrelatte sites are next to each other).
+The material produced by the Comurhex plant at Pierrelatte is then enriched by gaseous diffusion at the Tricastin nuclear site, in the Georges-Besse II plant operated by Orano.

+The original Georges-Besse plant operated by Eurodif Production shut down in 2012.
 The process is based on the very small mass difference between molecules of uranium 235 hexafluoride (mass 349), which are lighter than those of uranium 238 hexafluoride (mass 352).
 By filtering them through suitable membranes, a sufficiently large number of cycles can be used to obtain enriched uranium.
 However, this technique is very energy-intensive: around 2,500 kWh are required per separation work unit (SWU) (5 SWUs are needed to produce one kilogram of 3.7% enriched uranium from 9 kg of natural uranium).
-To operate the Georges Besse plant (Eurodif) at its full production capacity of 10.8 million SWU per year, three of the four 900 MWe EDF reactors at the Tricastin site need to be mobilized.
+To operate the Georges Besse plant (Eurodif) at its full production capacity of 10.8 million SWU per year, three of the four 900 MWe EDF reactors at the Tricastin site needed to be mobilized.

 Built in 1988, the plant had a design life of 25 years at the time of construction, which should have led to the end of operations in 2003.
 However, maintenance operations and building modernization will extend this lifespan by at least ten years, bringing the end of activity to 2013.
 Given the time required to appraise and build a new plant, in 2003 Areva began thinking about a new project that would be technically and commercially acceptable.

 Three processes were competing to replace the Georges-Besse plant: gaseous diffusion, Laser SILVA enrichment, and centrifugation.
 For reasons of economics, reliability, and speed of implementation, Areva opted for centrifugation, acquiring the technology from its European competitor Urenco.
 Industrial agreements were signed on November 24, 2003, providing for Areva to acquire a 50% stake in ETC (Enrichment Technology Company), the Urenco subsidiary that develops the technology and manufactures the centrifuges, as well as transferring the right to use the technology and purchase centrifuges from Areva.
 This agreement was conditional on the signature of a quadripartite intergovernmental agreement between France and the three signatories of the Treaty of Almelo (Germany, the United Kingdom, and the Netherlands) and on the agreement of the European competition authorities.
 The agreement was signed in Cardiff on July 8, 2005.
 The contract covers 30 years, extendable by tacit agreement for a further 10 years.
 Construction took 4 years, and the new plant was inaugurated on December 14, 2010, by Areva CEO Anne Lauvergeon, in the presence of over a hundred customers.

+Georges-Besse II has current capacity of 7.5 million SWU per year.
+In 2023 Orano's board of directors approved a 30% expansion that will add 2.5 million SWU per year capacity by 2028 at an estimated cost of €1.7 billion.